ACM40960/project-fischu42/README.md

 - matplotlib
 - ipywidgets

-Usually when you download python these packages are downloaded as default, so probably you wont't need to perform any special tasks before running the code.
-The data is generated, all workings are available in the notebook [TSP.ipynb](TSP.ipynb).
+If you are using anaconda all the modules I used in the project are installed as default during the anaconda installation.

-## Main goal of the project
+## Main goal of the project and relevance

+The Travelling Salesperson problem is a well known problem in computational science, it has many applications in logistics, but it also appeares in seemingly remote areas such as DNA folding.
+The main goal of the project was solving the Travellig Salesperson problem with Simulated Annealing but I also implemented the Ant Colony Optimization method (based on different sources as referenced in the jupiter notebook).
+At the end of the project I also compared their performances.

-During the implementation of the project, the main focus was on Simulated Annealing, but I also implemented the Ant Colony Optimization method (based on different sources as referenced in the notebook) and compared their performances.
-I created supplementary diagrams for both models for a deeper understanding of the problem.
-The analysis of the results will be available during the presentation at the end of the year.
-Since the hyperparameter tuning can take a lot of time I decided to create interactive plots such that the users can play with the them.
-This way the users can get an impression how the hyperparameters are influanceing the results.
+I used simulated data for this project, and I tried to create supplementary diagrams for both models for a profound understanding of the problem.
+A deeper analysis of the results will be presented at the end of the year.

-As a final result I found that both methods are appropriate for this problem, the Simulated Anneling might be a bit more robust to different choice of hyperparameters.
+## How to run the code

+### Simulated Annealing

+### Ant Colony Optimization

+### Hyperparameter Tuning